 The Third Year Environmental Biology programme comprises ten course units.
 Eight core units (four from Botany and/or Industrial Microbiology and/or Zoology) are combined with two optional units from the Faculty of Science programme.
-Selection of core units depends on the student's Second Year subject combination.
+Core units are marked with the letter C. Selection of core units depends on the student's Second Year subject combination.
 Selection of all units, both core and optional, must be agreed by the Programme Directors.